hadarsonego/vagrant_nginx_chef/README.md

 1.Create diractoty with any name that you want with read and execute privilege to all users.

 2.After installtion open your command line and navigate to the diractiory that you created.

 3.Run the command  `vagrant init` that will create a vagrantfile.

 4.You can take the vagrantfile that i uploaded to this repo (if so skip instruction 3) or just copy the contant to your vagrantfile you just created.
+**(You can take all the diractory i uploaded to this repo and past it there if you don't want to create them manually, it contains all the chef diractories and nginx nessesery files, i will talk about it in the chef section)**

 Vagrant Box's
 ---